What is systemic chemotherapy?

 - Carboplatin and either paclitaxel or docetaxel

-Methotrexate, vinblastine, doxorubicin, and cisplatin (MVAC) or gemcitabine and cisplatin (GC) are the two most commonly used systemic treatments.
+Methotrexate, vinblastine, doxorubicin, and cisplatin (MVAC) or gemcitabine and cisplatin (GC) are the two of the most commonly used systemic treatments.
 MVAC is now also often done on an accelerated rate called dose-dense MVAC (DD-MVAC).

 What are the possible side effects?